iamangeldi/machine_unl_capstone/README.md

-Machine Unlearning – LoRA Reconstruction Attack
+# Machine Unlearning – LoRA Reconstruction Attack

 This project explores whether a LoRA adapter can be reconstructed after being fused into a base diffusion model.

-The main idea:
+## Main Idea

-If a LoRA is fused into a model, can an attacker recover it by computing weight differences and applying SVD?
+If a LoRA is fused into a model, can an attacker recover it by computing weight differences and applying Singular Value Decomposition (SVD)?

+---

-What We Did
+# What We Did

-1️⃣ Train a LoRA Adapter
+## 1. Train a LoRA Adapter

-Notebook: Copy_of_SDXL_DreamBooth_LoRA_.ipynb
+Notebook: `Copy_of_SDXL_DreamBooth_LoRA_.ipynb`

-Used SDXL as the base model.
+- Used SDXL as the base model

-Fine-tuned a LoRA adapter on a custom dataset.
+- Fine-tuned a LoRA adapter on a custom dataset

-Uploaded the trained LoRA to HuggingFace.
+- Uploaded the trained LoRA to HuggingFace

 This notebook handles:

-LoRA training
+- LoRA training

-Saving adapter weights
+- Saving adapter weights

-Uploading to HuggingFace
+- Uploading to HuggingFace

+---

-2️⃣ Fuse and Reconstruct (Attack)
+## 2. Fuse and Reconstruct (Attack)

-Notebook: train.ipynb
+Notebook: `train.ipynb`

 This notebook performs the core experiment:

-Load SDXL base model
+- Load SDXL base model

-Load trained LoRA adapter
+- Load trained LoRA adapter

-Fuse LoRA into the base model
+- Fuse LoRA into the base model

-Save fused model weights
+- Save fused model weights

-Compute weight difference:
+Then compute the weight difference:

 ΔW = W_fused − W_base

-Apply SVD to ΔW
+Apply Singular Value Decomposition:

+ΔW = U Σ Vᵀ

-Approximate low-rank matrices
+- Approximate low-rank matrices

-Reconstruct a recovered LoRA adapter
+- Reconstruct a recovered LoRA adapter

-The goal is to show that LoRA fusion does not necessarily prevent recovery.
+The goal is to demonstrate that LoRA fusion does not necessarily prevent recovery.

+---

-Repository Files
+# Repository Files

 train.ipynb
 Copy_of_SDXL_DreamBooth_LoRA_.ipynb
 README.md

-Copy_of_SDXL_DreamBooth_LoRA_.ipynb → Training + upload
+- Copy_of_SDXL_DreamBooth_LoRA_.ipynb → Training + upload

-train.ipynb → Fusion + SVD reconstruction attack
+- train.ipynb → Fusion + SVD reconstruction attack

+---

-Important Note About Notebook Preview
+# Important Note About Notebook Preview

 These notebooks:

-Generate images dynamically
+- Generate images dynamically

-Require GPU runtime
+- Require GPU runtime

-Load large diffusion models
+- Load large diffusion models

-Save intermediate weights
+- Save intermediate weights

 Because of this:

-⚠️ GitHub preview may not render them correctly
+GitHub preview may not render them correctly.
-⚠️ Outputs may appear missing in browser view
+Notebook outputs may appear missing in browser view.

-However:

-✅ Everything works when the repo is cloned and run locally or in Google Colab.
+However, everything works when the repository is cloned and run locally or in Google Colab.

-To run:
+---

+# How to Run

 git clone <your-repo-url>
 cd <repo-name>

-Then open the notebooks locally or upload to Colab.
+Then open the notebooks locally or upload them to Google Colab.